 Much like the CFL, I’m sure there are few stars that come out of the mutual fund farm team.
 The question is, why would they stick around when there are bigger pay days and brighter lights in the big leagues?
 Logic says that if there are thousands of hedge funds that pay top dollar and have immeasurably more maneuverability than mutual funds, this is likely a large part of the reason why the majority of mutual funds underperform their benchmark yearly, and why virtually all of them underperform over the long-term after fees are calculated in.

 Even after reading about the extraordinary returns that some hedge fund managers are able to produce, I am not at all confident in my ability to pick those managers out, or in my ability to stomach the risks that many routinely take (even though they were ironically created to hedge against risk).
-I’ll stick to my passive ETF investing strategy and gladly take the average as the big boys duke it out at the top and suck up billions of dollars of investors’ money in the process.
+I’ll stick to recommending either purchasing ETFs commission free as detailed in my Questrade review, or by looking into the user-friendly index options offered by Canada’s Robo Advisors.
+I’ll gladly take the average as the big boys duke it out at the top and suck up billions of dollars of investors’ money in the process.